ouguangjun/legkilo-dataset/README.md

 The paper was published in 2024 IEEE Robotics and Automation Letters (RA-L), "[Leg-KILO](https://ieeexplore.ieee.org/document/10631676): Robust Kinematic-Inertial-Lidar Odometry for Dynamic Legged Robots ".

+The related code is released at [Leg-KILO code](https://github.com/ouguangjun/Leg-KILO)

 ```
 @ARTICLE{10631676,
   author={Ou, Guangjun and Li, Dong and Li, Hanmin},